Skip to main content

 Automate recurring internal tasks

 Use profiles for invoice downloads, report exports, and account checks.
-Complete the login once, save the profile, and attach it whenever the scheduled job runs.
+Complete the login once and attach the profile whenever the scheduled job runs.
+When credentials rotate, re-run Autologin for the same name to refresh it.

 Give AI agents a verified starting point